ecell/ecell4_base/docs/installation.md

 ### pip users
 We also have Python wheel files for E-Cell4.
 But the wheel distribution does NOT include ffmpeg.
+If you need animation visualization, please install it yourself.

 ```shell
 # Please download E-Cell4 whl file for your Python version from https://github.com/ecell/ecell4/releases , here we downloaded a whl for Python27
 pip install  --user ecell-4.0.0-cp27-none-macosx_10_6_intel.macosx_10_9_intel.macosx_10_9_x86_64.macosx_10_10_intel.macosx_10_10_x86_64.whl

 # Mac default matplotlib is too old for E-Cell4, you need to update it with the following options.
 pip install -U --user matplotlib
 pip install -U --user jupyter

 # path config for --user installed Python packages
 echo 'export PYTHONPATH=~/Library/Python/2.7/lib/python/site-packages:$PYTHONPATH' >> ~/.bashrc
 echo 'export PATH=~/Library/Python/2.7/bin:$PATH' >> ~/.bashrc